Tennu/tennu/readme.md

 * server          - IRC server to connect to. _Example:_ _irc.mibbit.net_
 * port            - Port to connect to.
 Defaults to 6667.
-* password        - Password for IRC Network (most networks do not have a password)
 * secure          - Use a TLS socket (Throws away the NetSocket)
+* ipv6            - Whether you are connecting over ipv6 or not.
+* localAddress    - See net.Socket documentation. ;)
 * capab           - IRC3 CAP support.
 (Untested)
+* password        - Password for IRC Network (most networks do not have a password)
 * nickname        - Nickname the bot will use.
 Defaults to "tennubot"
 * username        - Username the bot will use.
 Defaults to "user"
 * realname        - Realname for the bot.
 Defaults to "tennu v0.3"